 This is another in my treasured collection from Batten, Barton, Durstine & Osborn, Inc. advertising comps.
 Oh, how I love my Batten, Barton, Durstine & Osborn, Inc. advertising comps.

 New Retro Renovators, have you bought your our anointed “bibles” yet?
-Use the link below, or they are always there in my Pamazon store of favorite books:
+Use the links (affiliate links) below, or they are always there in my Pamazon store of favorite books:

 And, here’s the ad text, for those who want to soak in more of 1954’s allure: